 Domain Name.
-Domain names are protected under the Administrative Measures on the Internet Domain Names promulgated by the MIIT on August 24, 2017 and as amended on November 1, 2017.
-The MIIT is the major regulatory body responsible for the administration of the PRC internet domain names, under supervision of which the China Internet Network Information Center, or CNNIC, is responsible for the daily administration of .cn domain names and Chinese domain names.
+Domain names are protected under the Administrative Measures on the Internet Domain Names promulgated by the MIIT on August 24, 2017.
+The MIIT is the major regulatory body responsible for the administration of the PRC internet domain names and the China Internet Network Information Center, or CNNIC, is responsible for the daily administration of .cn domain names and Chinese domain names.
 CNNIC adopts the "first to file" principle with respect to the registration of domain names.
 We have registered a number of domain names including secoo.com.